absmach/benchmark/mzbench/README.md

 - [Fan-out](scenarios/fan_out.bdl)

 A prerequisite for running these test scenarios is to have Mainflux instance where you should:
-- create one Channel
+- Create one Channel
-- create two Things
+- Create two Things
-- connect both Things to Channel
+- Connect both Things to Channel

 Required parameters are then set with running mzbench with --env param: